-It keeps litter in, keep most dogs out, and reduces odors.
+It keeps litter in, keeps most dogs out, and reduces odors.

-It keep the unsightly view of the litter mess hidden from you and your precious guests.
+It keeps the unsightly view of the litter mess hidden from you and your precious guests.

 You can take a quick detour from this home page to read this article here in full.